Improved Trade-offs Between Amortization and Download Bandwidth for Linear HSS: Linear HSS from Random Codes

 Assume towards a contradiction that there exists some $\mathbf{v} \in \mathbb{F}_q^\ell$ such that $\mathbf{v} G(\Lambda) = 0^w$.
 Then

 Since $|[s] \setminus \Lambda| = dt$, it follows that

 which contradicts $\Delta_\mathcal{L}(\mathcal{C}) \geq dt+1$. \end{proof}

 Let $G_\pi$ be a reconstruction matrix.
-At a high level, Lemma \ref{lem:updated mds-like} says that any sufficiently large submatrix of $G_\pi$, obtained by only considering columns labeled with a sufficiently large subset $\Lambda \subseteq [s]$, must be full-rank. \cite{BW23} proved that such a property held for $G_\pi$ in the optimal-rate regime that relied heavily on the fact that, in optimal-rate linear HSS, the output client downloads and equal number of output symbols from each server.
+At a high level, Lemma \ref{lem:updated mds-like} says that any sufficiently large submatrix of $G_\pi$, obtained by only considering columns labeled with a sufficiently large subset $\Lambda \subseteq [s]$, must be full-rank. \cite{BW23} proved that such a property held for $G_\pi$ in the optimal-rate regime that relied heavily on the fact that, in optimal-rate linear HSS, the output client downloads an equal number of output symbols from each server.
+This is equivalent to requiring that the sets $\mathcal{L}^{-1}(y) := \lbrace x \in [n] : \mathcal{L}(x) = y \rbrace$ be the same size for all $y \in [s]$.
 The proof of Lemma \ref{lem:updated mds-like} shows that, perhaps surprisingly, sufficiently large submatrices of $G_\pi$ still achieve full-rank even when the output client is allowed to download arbitrary numbers of output symbols from each server.

 The remainder of the proof of Theorem \ref{thm:lblwtImpliesHSS} proceeds in a familiar syntax to that of \cite{BW23}; we give a compact presentation here for completeness, abridging sections that are similar to \cite{BW23} while leaving enough detail to contextualize the novel application of Lemma \ref{lem:updated mds-like} in Claim \ref{claim:fullrank}.